CALL FOR SPECIAL SESSION CONTRIBUTIONS

 INTEGRATIVE CfP (PDF).

 Authors are invited to submit a paper manuscript to any of the special sessions listed above.
-Papers should be no more than 8 pages (shorter submissions are very welcome as well) in double-column IEEE format following the official IEEE Manuscript Formatting guidelines.
+Papers should be no more than 8 pages including references (shorter submissions are very welcome as well) in double-column IEEE format following the official IEEE Manuscript Formatting guidelines.
 Review will be double-blind, so please remove all author information in the submissions.
 Also consider the IEEE policies for publications (i.e., you must own copyright to all parts and the manuscript must be original work and not currently under review elsewhere).

 - Submission deadline for special session papers: Sep 4, 2020